TallSoup/DiscordResponderBot/README.md

 # DiscordResponderBot
-A simple Discord responder bot that will tell dad jokes, an inspirational quote, or just say hello.
+A Discord responder bot that will tell dad jokes, an inspirational quote, or just say hello.

 (Hosted on free Heroku account.
 Will take a few seconds to "wake up" if it hasn't been accessed in the last 30 minutes.)